LasnamiWalid16/vivo/README.md

 Data pipeline to extract and merge drug mentions from scientific publications and clinical trials into a structured JSON file

 ## Project structure:
-vivo/
-├── jobs/
-│   ├── upload_to_gcs/
-│   ├── gcs_bq_external_tables/
-│   ├── dbt_vivo/
-│   └── traitement_ad_hook/
-├── run_jobs.py
-└── README.md

-**Please Refer to jobs folder I've created this folder to separate the logic for each job:**
+**Please Refer to jobs folder I've created this folder to separate the logic for each job where you will find the documentation in the README.md:**
 1. **upload_to_gcs**: Upload raw data (csv/json files) to GCS bucket
 2. **gcs_bq_external_tables**: Create external tables in BigQuery referring to each file
 3. **dbt_vivo**: DBT Job to transform and clean data: